OtoeCountyMAA/OtoeCountyMAA/_README.md

 **Hero settings**

-`overlay_opacity` – this sets the opacity of the overlay when you hover over grid items (portfolio and blog posts).
+`overlay_opacity` – this sets the opacity of the overlay when you hover over grid items (portfolio and news items).
 Use a decimal value here, e.g. `0.8` will give you 80% opacity on hover.

 **Post settings**